 The channel that separates the Gam and Waigeo islands is a shallow dive site which is named The Passage.
 This dive spot is known as one of the most iconic Raja Ampat scuba diving destinations that it has to offer.

-With many different diving environments, The Passage has mangroves, rocky ridges and also a dive site called Citrus Ridge.
+With many different diving environments, The Passage has mangroves, rocky ridges, and also a dive site called Citrus Ridge.
 Citrus Ridge is home to some of the best coral gardens.

 4. Dampier Strait

 Located between the mainland of West Papua and Batanta Island and the island of Waigeo to the north lies a dive site called The Dampier Strait.
-This diving location is flowing with marine life all thanks to the amount of water which passes through.
+This diving location is flowing with marine life all thanks to the amount of water that passes through.